ezuk/MUO-Chrome-Extension/README.md

 In a nutshell, it removes many markup artifacts that otherwise have to be manually removed from the average WordPress post.
 Stuff like extraneous image attributes, smart quotes, and whatnot.

+Quality should be considered alpha; pull requests are more than welcome.